Ireland

 Aster ericoides

-Fine, tiny leaves and well-branched long stems with a large number of small star-shaped flowers make this aster an ideal autumn cut flower.
-In beds, it serves as a fluffy, delicate filler and brightens the garden after the summer perennials have finished blooming.
-It will look good in combination with roses as well as in wild plantings with grasses.
+Fine tiny leaves and well-branched long stems with a large number of tiny star-shaped flowers make this Aster an ideal autumn cut flower.
+In beds, it serves as a fluffy delicate filler and brightens up the garden after summer perennials have finished blooming.
+It will look good in combination with roses and in wild plantings with grasses.
 It is important for bees and butterflies as the last pasture before winter.
 It lasts 7 to 10 days in a vase.
-'Schneetanne' is an old, reliable, white-flowering variety bred by Karl Förster.
+'Schneetanne' is an old reliable, white-flowering variety bred by Karl Förster.

 Sold Out